Nagoya– Melbourne Joint Research Workshops Fund

 Overview

 The aim of the scheme is to support the development of new collaborations through joint research workshops, with Nagoya University (NU) and the University of Melbourne (UoM) contributing matching funds.
-Up to four workshops will be funded in 2023, with two to be held at Nagoya and the other two at Melbourne.
+Up to two workshops will be funded in 2024, with one to be held at Nagoya and the other one at Melbourne.
 It is expected that these initial projects will lead to long-term collaborations, institutional and research relationships, and when applicable, generate joint publications, exhibitions, and/or applications to external research funders.

 Project proposals are open to all research areas.